 - Release Date: December 17, 2000

-Why It's Worth Playing: With an unforgettable cast of students, teachers, and over-the-top combatants, Project Justice is a hidden gem in the Dreamcast’s legendary fighting game lineup.
+Why It's Worth Playing: Because it’s charming, chaotic, and smartly designed.
+Project Justice isn’t just a sequel—it’s a love letter to team-based fighting and over-the-top anime flair, perfect for anyone craving something different from the standard one-on-one brawl.
+With an unforgettable cast of students, teachers, and over-the-top combatants, Project Justice is a hidden gem in the Dreamcast’s legendary fighting game lineup.

 The King of Fighters ’99: Evolution